Requirements for Competitive Quotes

 • Does the request demonstrate a significant need for contractor’s expertise linked to the current project (e.g., knowledge of project management, responsiveness, experience of contractor personnel, and/or prior work on earlier phases of project)?

 When applying for sole source consideration of a request, a full explanation or justification from the requisitioning department covering the reasons for such restriction is required.
-Note that sole source justification does *not* address why it is necessary to procure a particular item or service, but rather why the request is being submitted without considering any other suppliers to provide the required goods or services.
+Note that sole source justification is not concerned with why it is necessary to procure a particular item or service.
+Instead, The justification must address the need to procure it from the specific supplier named in the requisition.

 Government Grant Funding